JorjaFox/library/_source/_recaps/csi/under-a-cloud.md

 ## Quotes

 **Bomb Tech** How ya holding up?
-**Sidle** Just willed myself not to sneeze.
+**Sidle:** Just willed myself not to sneeze.
 Almost blew us both up.
 **Bomb Tech** Keep up the sense of humor.
-**Sidle** I wasn't kidding.
+**Sidle:** I wasn't kidding.

 * * *

-**Brass** How you doing, Sara?
+**Brass:** How you doing, Sara?
-**Sidle** A little shaky.
+**Sidle:** A little shaky.
 Nothing like staring into the abyss for twenty minutes to decide what's important in life.
-**Brass** It's sad how it takes something so intense to make us stop and smell the coffee, huh?
+**Brass:** It's sad how it takes something so intense to make us stop and smell the coffee, huh?